Skip to content

 Background

 Florida Atlantic University is a public R1 research university with its flagship campus in Boca Raton, Florida, and additional campuses in Davie, Jupiter, Fort Lauderdale, and at the Harbor Branch Oceanographic Institute in Fort Pierce.
 FAU's athletic program competes in the American Athletic Conference (and was a Conference USA member through 2023).
-On Wednesday, September 25, 2024, FAU issued a sequence of FAU Alert weather advisories culminating in a 10 p.m.
-EDT announcement that all five FAU campuses would close Thursday, September 26 due to Hurricane Helene.
-The closure cadence — Harbor Branch first at 12:40 p.m., then all campuses at ~10 p.m. — mirrored the Palm Beach County school district's 4 p.m. closure decision.
+On Wednesday, September 25, 2024, FAU issued a sequence of FAU Alert weather advisories culminating in an evening announcement that all five FAU campuses would close Thursday, September 26 due to Hurricane Helene.
+The closure cadence (Harbor Branch first at 12:40 p.m.
+EDT, then all campuses that evening) mirrored the Palm Beach County school district's 4 p.m.
+EDT closure decision.
 Helene's eventual Thursday-night Big Bend landfall was hundreds of miles north of FAU's South Florida campuses, and operations resumed Friday morning.
 The case documents three useful patterns for the campus-alert archive: (1) a multi-campus public R1's tiered closure announcement framework, where the most weather-exposed campus closes first and re-opens last; (2) the local-K-12-district signaling pattern that public Florida universities use as a coordination cue; and (3) the deliberate 'no information at this time' caveat that FAU used to avoid premature reopening commitments.
-Two weeks later, FAU would close all campuses again for Hurricane Milton, this time for three days and across all online courses — a more severe response that was already telegraphed by the disciplined Helene closure framework.
+Two weeks later, FAU would close all campuses again for Hurricane Milton, this time for three days and across all online courses, a more severe response that was already telegraphed by the Helene closure framework.

 Analysis